 Why Become a CRA?

-The CRP (CRA/CRC) Certification program prepares Certified Clinical Research Professionals (CCRP) for many of the principal jobs in a clinical trial.
+The Clinical Research Professional (CRP) Certification program prepares Certified Clinical Research Professionals for many of the principal jobs involved in clinical trials.

 As a monitor/auditor (called Inspector when working for the governmental regulatory agency), the CRA must know all aspects of a clinical trial.
 As assistant to the Clinical Investigator, the CRC organizes everything done in the clinic (research site), except the medical acts, performed by the licensed physicians, nurses and medical technologists.

-Our CRA/CRA certification course covers all jobs of interest both in pharmaceutical companies, in CROs, and in hospitals or University clinical research centers.
+Our certification course provides the foundation for all jobs of interest both in pharmaceutical companies, CROs, and in hospitals or university clinical research centers.